Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

     When you choose this race, you are restricted from the **Bard**, **Cleric**, **Druid**, **Sorcerer**, and **Wizard** classes.

-## Human Traits
+## Londoner Traits

 *Crown & Misery Species*

 :material-human: **Creature Type:** Humanoid
-:trait-size: **Size:** Medium (about 4–7 feet tall) or Small (about 2–4 feet tall), chosen when you select this species
+:trait-size: **Size:** Medium (about 4-7 feet tall) or Small (about 2-4 feet tall), chosen when you select this species
 :rsc-speed: **Speed:** 30 feet

-As a Londoner, you have these special traits.
+As a Londoner, you have these following traits.
+Moreover, you are considered a **Human** for the purpose of features or effects that requires you to be Human.

 #### Additional Language